Updated on: 11/7/2019

-Many motorcyclists enjoy riding the most with their spouse or friend on the back of their bike.
+Many motorcyclists enjoy riding with their spouse or friend on the back of their bike.
 But what happens in the unfortunate case of an accident?

-If you’re injured as a passenger you and you don’t have insurance, you may need to file a motorcycle injury claim to cover your medical expenses.
-The many people are under the assumption they will have to sue their friend personally and do not do the responsible thing and contact an attorney.
+If you’re injured as a passenger and you don’t have insurance, you may need to file a motorcycle injury claim to cover your medical expenses.
+Many people are under the assumption they will have to sue their friend personally and do not do the responsible thing and contact an attorney.

 The truth is, you do not file against the operator of the motorcycle, you file your claim against the insurance company that provides insurance coverage to your friend or family member.
-If you are concerned this will cause their insurance premium to go, know that the premium would likely increase anyway if they are remember for the accident.
+If you are concerned this will cause their insurance premium to go up, know that the premium would likely increase anyway because of the accident.

-If you were injured in Washington state, contact award-winning personal injury attorney Chris Davis.
+If you were injured in Washington State, contact award-winning motorcycle accident attorney Chris Davis.
 Mr. Davis has nearly 20 years of experience in working with his clients in motorcycle accident claims.
-Call Davis Law Group at (206) 727-4000 and schedule your free no obligation consultation today.
+Call Davis Law Group at (206) 727-4000 and schedule your free, no obligation consultation today.